-How many times has the Queen won the Ascot Gold Cup?
+How many times did the Queen win the Ascot Gold Cup?

-Perhaps the most memorable horse owned by the Queen in modern times is Estimate.
+Perhaps the most memorable horse owned by the Queen in modern times was Estimate.

 “It’s a special thrill for the Queen.
 She said it gave her great pleasure and she thanked everyone involved,” said Estimate’s trainer Sir Michael Stoute.